HVRRA was formed in the wake of the dismissal of the mayor and councillors in 2016 and the appointment of Commissioner Adriana Taylor in 2016.

-With the dismissal of the mayor and councillors in 2016 and the appointment of Commissioner Adriana Taylor it became evident that residents and ratepayers of the Huon Valley need an independent voice.
-HVRRA is that voice.
+With an unelected Commissioner running council it became evident that residents and ratepayers of the Huon Valley needed an independent voice.

-HVRRA promotes good governance,
+HVRRA promotes good governance

 transparency & accountability

 We want to work constructively and cooperatively with councillors and the HVC general manager at all times.
 But we do not hesitate to question them on issues that require clarification.
 Local Government is the only tier of government with no formal opposition to hold it to account.
 We are not an opposition party in that we do not propose alternative policies.
 But we do facilitate community discussion and consultation about issues important to residents, ratepayers and councillors.
 Our community.

 We also monitor council activities and hold councillors and council staff to account if not behaving in a professional, transparent and accountable manner.
 In other words we try to uphold Good Governance.
 Unfortunately the last 12 months has seen some extremely unprofessional conduct by councillors and led directly to resignations – with only 6 out of 9 councillors left.

 The flawed recruitment process for the General Manager was followed by 3 resignations.
 Then we had controversial changes to the zonings after having neglected to undertake preliminary Land Use Strategic Planning.
 And now we learn of a 10 year financial plan proposing a 36% hike in rates over 4 years.